 article 5 TRANSFER OF ASSIGNED CAPACITY on PGT

 6 Agreement to Transfer and Release.
 Subject to the terms and conditions hereof, ENA agrees to transfer and assign the Assigned Capacity to Calpine and Calpine agrees to accept such transfer and assignment of the Assigned Capacity.
-ENA and Calpine agree to enter into a prearranged permanent capacity release transaction, with Calpine as the prearranged shipper, to effectuate such transfer and assignment at maximum rate of PGT’s FERC approved transportation rates for PGT Service.
+ENA and Calpine agree to enter into a prearranged permanent capacity release transaction, with Calpine as the prearranged shipper, to effectuate such transfer and assignment at the maximum rate of PGT’s FERC approved transportation rates for PGT Service.

 2.2 Term.
 The term of the prearranged permanent capacity release described in Section 2.1 above shall commence on the Commencement Date and end on November 1, 2023.